Keto Spaghetti And Meatballs With Zero-Carb Noodles

 - Serve with 1/4 cup of grated parmesan.

-- You can freeze the leftovers in an airtight container or store 2 days in the fridge.
+- You can freeze the leftovers in an airtight container or store them for 2 days in the fridge.

 - Defrost the day before eating and rewarm in the microwave or saucepan.